ilkilab/agorakube-docs/www/docs/tutorials/deploy_agorakube.md

 The last block **[all:vars]** is used to declare one IP that is used to publish K8S control plan.
 (In a production environment this IP is a LoadBalancer that announce K8S masters - port 6443).
 Other parametres in **[all:vars]** are used to specify how Agorakube/Ansible can connect to cluster machines.

-Below the original file from the project.
-You have to modify it with your own specification.
+Below the file used for this tutorial.
+You can modify it with your own specifications.

 ```ini
 [deploy]